 The Bottom Line

 And he went forth again by the sea side; and all the multitude resorted unto him, and he taught them.
 And as he passed by, he saw Levi the son of Alphaeus sitting at the receipt of custom, and said unto him, Follow me.
 And he arose and followed him.
 And it came to pass, that, as Jesus sat at meat in his house, many publicans and sinners sat also together with Jesus and his disciples: for there were many, and they followed him.
 And when the scribes and Pharisees saw him eat with publicans and sinners, they said unto his disciples, How is it that he eateth and drinketh with publicans and sinners?
-When Jesus heard it, he saith unto them, They that are whole have no need of the physician, but they that are sick: I came not to call the righteous, but sinners to repentance.-Mark 2:13-17 ***Jesus the Christ, the Son of God, saw and spoke to Levi, the Israelite and publican, when Levi was working at a tax and toll booth-house collecting fees under the authority of the Roman Empire.
-Levi was apparently also identified as Matthew.
-The divinely inspired Scriptures of the Holy Bible reveal that over 2,000 years ago, Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Levi.
+When Jesus heard it, he saith unto them, They that are whole have no need of the physician, but they that are sick: I came not to call the righteous, but sinners to repentance.-Mark 2:13-17 ***Jesus the Christ, the Son of God, saw and spoke to Levi, the Israelite and publican, when Levi was working at a tax booth collecting fees under the authority of the Roman Empire.
+Levi was also identified as Matthew.
+Over 1,900 years before Jesus saw and spoke to Matthew (Levi) while he was working, fraternal twin sons Esau (Edom) and Jacob (Israel) were born to Isaac and Rebekah.
+In Padan Aram, Haran, Jacob was married to Leah and Rachel, the daughters of Rebekah's brother Laban the Syrian (Aramean).
+Levi was the 3rd son born to Jacob and Leah, and Judah was Jacob and Leah's 4th born son.
+Joseph was the 1st son born to Jacob and Rachel.
+Approximately 1,900 years after Benjamin was born near Bethlehem to Jacob and Rachel, and Rachel died, Jesus the Christ and John the Baptist were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 They Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
-Matthew (Levi) was 1 of the 12 disciples and apostles sitting at the table with Jesus immediately before the disciple and apostle Judas Iscariot left to betray Jesus.
+Matthew Levi was 1 of the 12 disciples and apostles sitting at the table with Jesus immediately before Judas Iscariot the disciple and apostle left to betray Jesus.
 Jesus spoke to the remaining 11 men, and Jesus prayed to his Father, the Lord God in heaven, and Jesus was strengthened by an angel.
 After Judas Iscariot returned with an armed group, Jesus was arrested, crucified, buried in a tomb, resurrected, seen by over 500 people, and returned to heaven.-Genesis 11:26-35:29, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: